nfdi4cat/voc4cat-tool/README.md

 ## Feedback and code contributions

-Please create an issue here.
 We highly appreciate your feedback.
+Please create an [issue on GitHub](https://github.com/nfdi4cat/voc4cat-tool/issues).

-If you plan to contribute code, we suggest to create an issue first to get early feedback on your ideas before you spend too much time.
+If you plan to contribute code, we suggest to also create an issue first to get early feedback on your ideas before you spend too much time.

 By contributing you agree that your contributions fall under the project´s BSD-3-Clause [license](LICENSE).